 Earlier in this article, we touched on the fact that there is a myth that Mac devices are safe and so security tools like a VPN are not needed.

 This is absolutely not the case.
-Mac's are more secure than Windows PCs and many other devices, mostly because Apple is so strict about what software makes it into their app store.
+Mac’s are more secure than Windows PCs and many other devices, mostly because Apple is so strict about what software that makes it into their Mac app store.

 The benefits of a VPN are as vital to Mac users as those using any other devices.
 This is why VPNs like ExpressVPN have created dedicated Mac apps.
 And this is why most computer savvy Mac users use a VPN too.

 No, Mac computers do not come with built-in VPNs.